 This job is sometimes referred to by alternative titles

-Physiotherapists with one to six years’ experience usually earn
+Physiotherapists with up to six years experience usually earn

-Senior physiotherapists with more than six years’ experience usually earn
+Physiotherapists with more than six years experience usually earn

 Current job prospects

 Pay for physiotherapists varies depending on experience, type of work and employer.

 - Graduate physiotherapists start on about $47,000 a year.

 - Physiotherapists with one to six years' experience can earn between $47,000 and $68,000.

 - Physiotherapists with more than six year's experience can earn $68,000 to $99,000.